 It’s likely to get an STD when you’re having sexual contact.
 One in two people who are engaging in sexual activity contract a sexually transmitted infection by the age of 25.
-But let’s get into the details of your risk from just one time of having unprotected sexual contact.
+But let’s get into the details of your risk from just one time of having unprotected sexual contact and the serious consequences, including the increased likelihood of contracting sexually transmitted diseases.

-You won’t always know if someone has an STD, so you won’t necessary know when you’re at risk from an infected person.
-The person may not even know they have an STD, especially if they don’t experience symptoms, which is common.
+You won’t always know if someone has an STD, so you won’t necessarily know when you’re at risk from an infected person.
+Your sexual partner may not even know they have an sexually transmitted diseases, especially if they don’t experience symptoms, which is very common.

 Yet you probably know that simply having a sexual encounter puts you at risk of an STD.
 Is this risk really such a big deal or just fear-mongering?
 Let’s talk about the likelihood you could get some kind of STD from just one unprotected sexual act.

-This section will break down the odds of getting an STD in general, as well as your risk of some specific types of STDs.
+This will help break down the odds of getting an STD in general, as well as your risk of some specific types of STDs.

-Chances of Getting an STD from One Unprotected Encounter
+Chances of Getting an STD from One Unprotected Sex

 It’s understandable to wonder about the odds of getting an STD, including from a one night stand or other unprotected encounter.
 You might wonder whether it’s really such a big deal to have unprotected sexual contact.
 Of course, this is probably more of a concern for you if you recently had an unprotected encounter and are now unsure of whether you could have been exposed to an STD.
 Even if the person you were with didn’t say anything about having an STD, it’s reasonable to wonder about the odds of catching an STD from that one encounter you had.